gsomix/blog/content/02-shortest-intro-to-compiler-design.md

 }
 ```

-It seemsthat it's a good start for a more complicated compiler, right?
+It seems it's a good start for a more complicated compiler, right?
 We can go with stack languages (also [concatenative](http://evincarofautumn.blogspot.com/2012/02/why-concatenative-programming-matters.html)) like Forth, Postscript, Joy or Factor.
 [Even statically typed functional language can be stack-based!](https://kittenlang.org/) Obviously another way is to increase syntax complexity.
 But let's leave all these questions for later posts.
 We wish you success in compiler design.
 Merry Christmas and Happy New year!